 When kratom is at risk, we tend to freak out as a community.
 Emails go out by the dozen, painting the most dire picture that seems almost copy and pasted from that previous kratom scare.
 Yes, these scares are real and should be taken seriously.
 We are not trying to minimize that.
 However, no one can deny that when kratom is at risk, there seems to be a play by play process that starts, and it goes something like this:

 - Social Media freak out.
 Everywhere throughout Facebook (mainly), people are commenting about the latest kratom ban approaching.
 “What is going on?”
 “How can I help?”
 “OMG Thank you AKA for all that you are doing to help the kratom community!”
 “We got this!”
-“I need kratom to help my chronic pain!
+“I need kratom to help my nervousness!
 This cannot happen!”
 “Who has the cheapest kratom?”
 “Anyone have 10 kilos available?”

 - AKA sends out emails by the masses (the most you ever hear from them is when a kratom threat is happening).